HydroPrime® (Stabilized Glycerol)

 Frequently asked questions about HydroPrime® (Stabilized Glycerol)

-The clinically studied dose for HydroPrime® (Stabilized Glycerol) is 2–6g glycerol (as HydroPrime®) 1–2× daily; pre-exercise hyperhydration: 1g/kg bodyweight with 26 mL/kg fluid 90 minutes pre-exercise; pump/intra-workout: 3–5g per serving.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 2–6g glycerol (as HydroPrime®) 1–2× daily; pre-exercise hyperhydration: 1g/kg bodyweight with 26 mL/kg fluid 90 minutes pre-exercise; pump/intra-workout: 3–5g per serving Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Nausea and headache at very high doses (>1.2g/kg) — stay within 2–6g range for most applications Must be taken with adequate fluid (400–600 mL) to avoid GI distress Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, HydroPrime is well tolerated at studied doses.
+Reported effects can include: Nausea and headache at very high doses (>1.2g/kg) — stay within 2–6g range for most applications Must be taken with adequate fluid (400–600 mL) to avoid GI distress It may also interact with some medications.
+HydroPrime is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Diuretics — glycerol's fluid-retaining effect opposes diuretic action; avoid combination No significant pharmacokinetic drug interactions at supplemental doses (2–6g) Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Diuretics — glycerol's fluid-retaining effect opposes diuretic action; avoid combination No significant pharmacokinetic drug interactions at supplemental doses (2–6g) If you take prescription medication, check with a pharmacist or doctor before using it.